octaprog7/CalcFilesControlSum/README.md

 Command string parameters:
   - --src - the checksums of the files in this folder are calculated.
 Default - current working dir.
   - --alg - for calc control sum file (SHA1, SHA224, SHA256, SHA384, SHA512, MD5).
 Default - MD5
   - --ext - File name templates, according to which the checksum of the file will be calculated.
-For example: "*.zip".
-Default - "*.*"
+For example: '*.zip'.
+Default - '*.*
   - --check_file - Name of the source file of checksums for checking files.
 If this option is defined, then the rest do not need to be defined!

 Example: